YuniTsukiyama/ADA-Gence-Tout-RISC/doc/specs.md

 The OVERFLOW flag is set when the result of an operation is too large to fit in the register width.

-The flag can be modified by the following instructions:

-- ADD
-- SUB
-- CMP

 * Z: ZERO

 The zero flag is set when an operation results in a zero value.

-The flag can be modified by the following instructions:

-- ADD
-- SUB
-- CMP
-- AND
-- OR
-- NOR

 * N: NEGATIVE

 The NEGATIVE flag is set when an operation results in a negative value.

-The flag can be modified by the following instructions:

-- ADD
-- SUB
-- CMP
-- AND
-- OR
-- NOR